vdjserver/vdjserver-repository/readme.md

 **SSL**

-VDJServer Repository does not handle SSL certificates directly, and is currently configured to run HTTP internally on port 8080.
+VDJServer Repository does not handle SSL certificates directly, and is currently configured to run HTTP internally on the port specified in the .env file.
 It must be deployed behind a reverse proxy in order to allow SSL connections.

 **Dockerized instances (vdj-dev, vdj-staging, production)**